jamesheald/COIN/README.md

 ### Storing variables

 The store property can be used to request to store specific variables.
-To make a request, add the names of the variables of interest to the store property as a string.
+To make a request, add the names of the variables of interest to the store property as strings.
 For example, to store the Kalman gains and responsibilities set
 ```
 obj.store = {'k','cPost'};
 ```